makersacademy/rps-challenge/README.md

 About
 -------

-This is a Ruby + Sinatra implementation of the "Rock, Paper Scissors" game.
+This is a Ruby + Sinatra implementation of the "Rock, Paper Scissors" game created in a very much test-driven manner.
 You choose your signs while the computer makes its choice randomly.
 Try your luck, beat the allmighty!

 You can play the game on Heroku: https://sasso-carta-forbici.herokuapp.com